 The amount applied for should be between DKK 50,000 and DKK 500,000.

-Funding will not be given for audits or travel expenses (with the exception of travel expenses for representatives of volunteer organisations/not-for-profit organisations and invited speakers).
+Funding will not be given for audits.
+Funding will likewise not be given for travel expenses (with the exception of travel expenses for representatives of volunteer organisations/not-for-profit organisations and invited speakers).

-Funding cannot be provided to cover indirect costs, such as the support organisation’s salaries and other running costs (such as rent, electricity, IT).
+Support cannot be provided for indirect costs, such as the salary of support activities and operating costs such as rent, electricity and IT.

 The following activities may be funded: